UWrc/UWrc.github.io/docs/storage/juicefs.md

 wget https://github.com/juicedata/juicefs/releases/download/v1.2.3/juicefs-1.2.3-linux-amd64.tar.gz -O - | tar xzvf -
 ```

 or alternatively you can copy the Hyak binary to your current directory with `mv /sw/juicefs/juicefs .` (which is the currently up to date v1.2.3).
-Then just copy the binary to a directory of your choice thats on your PATH (readable with `echo $PATH`) and is visible from both klone and compute nodes.
+Then just copy the binary to a directory of your choice that's on your PATH (readable with `echo $PATH`) and is visible from both klone and compute nodes.
 I would recommend `/home/$USER/.local/bin` since it fulfills all of those by default.
 You may have to make one or both directories before moving the binary with `mv juicefs ~/.local/bin/juicefs`.
 Finally ensure everything is working by running `juicefs -V`, which should print the version of your executable.

 ## Usage